-MASTER OF SCIENCE IN INTERDISCIPLINARY STUDIES
+MASTER OF SCIENCE IN PROFESSIONAL STUDIES

-INTERDISCIPLINARY STUDIES PROGRAM DESCRIPTION
+PROFESSIONAL STUDIES PROGRAM DESCRIPTION

-The Master of Science in Interdisciplinary Studies program provides a customizable graduate degree program for those looking to advance into leadership positions in specified areas.
-Students in the program will complete a 30-credit course of study including fundamentals of leadership theory and research, two distinct areas of study, and an applied capstone/practicum.
-Areas of study are chosen and developed in consultation with the Graduate Faculty Advisor from existing Graduate Studies courses.
+The Master of Science in Professional Studies program provides a customizable graduate degree program for those looking to advance into leadership positions in specified areas.
+Students in the program will complete a 30-credit course of study including a leadership core, an individualized professional studies core, and a research core OR advisor-guided electives.

-INTERDISCIPLINARY STUDIES PROGRAM LEARNING OUTCOMES
+PROFESSIONAL STUDIES PROGRAM LEARNING OUTCOMES